sbrsn97/SWE573/docs/USER_GUIDE.md

 #### Creating Connections

+1. Click "change mode" button to go into connection mode.
-1. Click on a source node
+2. Click on a source node
-2. While holding, drag to the target node
+3. While holding, drag to the target node
-3. Release to create a connection
+4. Release to create a connection
-4. In the popup, select the relationship type
-5. Add any additional attributes
-6. Click "Create" to establish the connection

 #### Editing Nodes and Connections